Mario Capecchi: Life

 Mario almost died of malnutrition.
 His mother survived the war in Germany (part of the reason the details of his early life are unclear is that she would never talk about her experiences), and when it ended she began a year-long search for him.
 She finally found him on his ninth birthday in a hospital bed in Reggio Emilia ill with a fever and subsisting on a daily bowl of chicory coffee and bread crust.
 She took him to Rome, where he had his first bath since he had left her care and where, with money sent by his uncle, Edward Ramberg, an American physicist at RCA, they made arrangements to depart to the United States.
 He and his mother moved to Pennsylvania to live at an "intentionally cooperative community" called Bryn Gweled, which had been co-founded by his uncle.
 (Capecchi's other maternal uncle, Walter Ramberg, was also a prominent American physicist).
 He graduated from George School, a Quaker boarding school in Bucks County, Pennsylvania, in 1956.

 Capecchi received his Bachelor of Science in chemistry and physics in 1961 from Antioch College in Ohio.
 Capecchi came to MIT as a graduate student intending to study physics and mathematics, but during the course of his studies, he became interested in molecular biology.
 His change of interest was driven by the preference of working with few scientists and conducting experiments that did not require the use of big machines.
 He subsequently transferred to Harvard to join the lab of James D. Watson, co-discoverer of the structure of DNA.
 Capecchi received his PhD in biophysics in 1967 from Harvard University, with his doctoral thesis completed under the tutelage of Watson.

 Capecchi was a Junior Fellow of the Society of Fellows at Harvard University from 1967 to 1969.
 In 1969 he became an assistant professor in the Department of Biochemistry at Harvard Medical School.
 He was promoted to associate professor in 1971.
 In 1973 he joined the faculty at the University of Utah.
 Since 1988 Capecchi has also been an investigator of the Howard Hughes Medical Institute.
 He is a member of the National Academy of Sciences.
 He has given a talk for Duke University's Program in Genetics and Genomics as part of their Distinguished Lecturer Series.
 He was the speaker for the 2010 Racker Lectures in Biology & Medicine and Cornell Distinguished Lecture in Cell and Molecular Biology at Cornell University.
 He is a member of the Italy-USA Foundation.

 After the Nobel committee publicly announced that Capecchi was awarded the Nobel prize, an Austrian woman named Marlene Bonelli claimed that Capecchi was her long-lost half-brother.

-In May 2008, Capecchi met with Bonelli, 69, in northern Italy, and confirmed that she was his sister.
+In May 2008, Capecchi met with Bonelli, then 69, in northern Italy, and confirmed that she was his sister.